In addition to being celebrated as a

 unborn.

-beautiful Annunciation custom from Russia is to release white pigeons or doves
+Annunciation custom from Russia is to release white pigeons or doves (symbolic

-(symbolic of the Holy Spirit) on the feast day to represent the Incarnation's
+of the Holy Spirit) on the feast day to represent the Incarnation's liberation

-Orthodox Patriarch Kirill's Annunciation Day dove release in Moscow on April
+Patriarch Kirill's Annunciation Day dove release in Moscow on April 7th

 and here to read more.